Calculator

 Calculate now

-Use this working time calculator to determine your daily, weekly, monthly and yearly working time based on start time, end time and break.
-It also shows how many effective working hours remain per year after vacation and public holidays.
+Determine your daily, weekly, monthly and yearly working time based on start time, end time and break.
+It also compares the weekly total with a target weekly value and shows how many effective working hours remain per year after vacation and public holidays.
 This is especially useful for full-time jobs, part-time work, flexible models, shift planning and job comparisons.

 Enter your typical daily start time.